Dedicated on these grounds by the Old State Capitol Memorial Commission on June 12, 1949 by Drew Pearson.

 Fred G. Dent, Chairman; Harry P. Baham, V.C.; Albert R. Isenberg, Secy; George Wildes, Niles P. Evans

 Location.
 30° 26.816′ N, 91° 11.325′ W. Marker is in Baton Rouge, Louisiana, in East Baton Rouge Parish.
-Marker is on North Blvd..
+Memorial is on North Blvd..
+The Louisiana Box Car of the Merci Train is on the grounds of the Old Louisiana State Capitol building.
 Touch for map.
-The Louisiana Box Car of the Merci Train is on the grounds of the Old Louisiana State Capitol building.
-Marker is at or near this postal address: 100 North Blvd., Baton Rouge LA 70801, United States of America.
+Marker is at or near this postal address: 100 North Blvd, Baton Rouge LA 70801, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Baton Rouge Confederate Monument (was a few steps from this marker but has been reported permanently removed. ); Battle of Baton Rouge (a few steps from this marker); Site of Early Gunsmith Shop (within shouting distance of this marker); Old State Capitol
+A different marker also named Merci Train (a few steps from this marker); Battle of Baton Rouge

 More about this marker.
 The Merci Train shows the appreciation of the French people to the American Veterans of World War I and World War II.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 3, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 330 times since then and 38 times this year.
+This page was last revised on December 2, 2018.
+It was originally submitted on March 3, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 412 times since then and 8 times this year.
 Photos: 1, 2, 3. submitted on March 3, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.